bitsofinfo/powershell-command-executor/README.md

 2) Use [powershell-credential-encryption-tools](https://github.com/bitsofinfo/powershell-credential-encryption-tools) to create an encrypted credentials file and secret key for decryption.
 SECURE these files!

 3) From within this project install the necessary npm dependencies for this module, including [stateful-process-command-proxy](https://github.com/bitsofinfo/stateful-process-command-proxy).
-You can checkout the latter manually and do a ```npm install /path/to/stateful-process-command-proxy```
+You can checkout the latter manually and do a ```npm install stateful-process-command-proxy```

 4) Configure ```example.js``` appropriately, in particular the ```initCommands``` for the StatefulProcessCommandProxy; the paths to the items you created via the second step above